janko/flickrie/README.md

 It's not nearly as pretty, but at least you can get to the data

+## Issues

+Please, feel free to post any issues that you're having, I will try to help you in any way I can.

 ## Currently covered API methods

 ### people